Apakottur/shpyx/README.md

 I've been writing automation scripts for many years, mostly in Bash.

 I love Bash scripts, but in my opinion they become extremely hard to read, maintain and reason about once they grow too big.
-I find Python to be a much more pleasant tool for "gluing" together pieces of the project and external Bash commands.
+I find Python to be a much more pleasant tool for "gluing" together pieces of a project and external Bash commands.

 Here are things that one might find nicer to do in Python than in bare Bash: